 If you are planning to do a lot of bus trips, ask about passes offered by the bus companies, as most of them offer passes or tickets that allow for reduced fees for multi-journey trips.
 Also make sure that you check the baggage allowance restrictions, as there are often limited space or special instructions for larger items (baby buggies, bicycles, sports equipment, extra luggage).

-The advantage of traveling by bus is that it is often the cheapest option and the coverage is good.
+The advantage of travelling by bus is that it is often the cheapest option and the coverage is good.
 However, bus services often do not stop at attractions between cities, and small villages may not have bus services.
 You may want to consider combining a bus trip with taxi rides, hikes, or bike rides from nearby towns to attractions not covered by the local bus network.

-Scottish Highlands by Train
+Scottish Highlands by train

-Traveling by train is a great way to see some beautiful scenery, and the West Highland Line is well regarded as one of the most scenic train journeys in Europe.
+Travelling by train is a great way to see some beautiful scenery, and the West Highland Line is well regarded as one of the most scenic train journeys in Europe.
 Most of the trains in Scotland are run by ScotRail and you can check the available routes and services online.
-If you are going to be traveling in Scotland by train a lot, check out the special travel passes offered by ScotRail to see if they will save you money.
+If you are going to be travelling in Scotland by train a lot, check out the special travel passes offered by ScotRail to see if they will save you money.

 There are also special trains that you can take in Scotland through parts of the Highlands, including the Caledonian Sleeper (sleeper train), The Jacobite Steam Train (the famous “Harry Potter train”), and the luxurious Royal Scotsman.